-- Use Google to search for ‘[symbol] in the bible’.
-Look at the results and see if there are any good articles written on the subject- someone may have already done the hard work for us!
+- Use Google (or other search engine) to search for ‘[symbol] in the bible’.
+Look at the results and see if there are any good articles written on the subject; someone may have already done the hard work for us!
 It is still wise to check out the references afterwards.

 - Go to BibleGateway, search for the word/symbol, and then review the results.
 Look for any trends or verses that stand out or seem relevant to our dream.

-Of course, you can still use a good old-fashioned concordance if you happen to have one, and you prefer that way!
+Of course, you can still use a good old-fashioned concordance if you happen to have one and prefer that way!

 Not every dream symbol is in the bible, but there will be similar concepts.
 For example, they didn’t have cars in those days, but they did have horses and chariots and other methods of transport.

 Because I know the bible well already, I have found that I often know what a dream symbol means from a biblical perspective without having to look it up.
 This is something that you too can develop over time if you read the bible regularly – but until then, the internet is a great tool!